volodymyrhudyma/blog/content/blog/unit-testing-in-react-applications.md

 Whenever you find a bug, fix it and cover it with the unit tests to ensure that the application does not crash twice at the same location.

-## What should not be unit-tested?
+## What Should Not Be Unit-Tested?

 Of course, there is some stuff that does not to be unit tested.